dymaczew/charts/README.md

    - **08-bookinfo-multicluster.yaml**
    contains the definiton of application and subscription

+   - **10-load-generator.yaml**
+   contains the definiton of simple load generator that generates traffic against bookinfo app

 2. By default the `01-productpage-deployable.yaml` includes the deployable for ingress  with "/bookinfo" path.
 You may wish to customize or add the route deployable for deployments on OpenShift clusters